6308 Monona dr, Monona WI 53516

 Always provide a nice sized water dish with fresh water.
 Remember to change the water once a day, especially since your monitor may use it as a bathroom spot.
 Also scrub the bowl at least once a week to keep bacteria slime from building up.

 Maintain humidity around 70-80%.
 Unless you are in a very dry area, misting the enclosure a few times a day will usually provide enough moisture.
 A nice humidity gauge can help you in this area.
 Hand misters are usually sufficient, but if you don't want to hand mist, an automatic mister like the Exo Terra monsoon, Reptile fogger or Zoo meds reptifogger are a nice options.
 Exo terras reptile fountain provides bubbling water which also helps to raise humidity levels.
 Exo Terra bowls, Flukers rock dish are nice naturalistic non-porous water bowls.

 Black Roughneck Monitors are mostly insectivores.
 If your adult has good body weight, you can feed every other day.
 Variety is important.
 Don't feed them the same things each day.
 They can get bored and picky if you do.
 Mix it up.
-They can eat crickets, dubia roaches and other bugs.
-They will also eat rodents and chicks.

 Make sure to dust your monitor's bugs with calcium and vitamins such as Repashy calcium plus or Rep-cal calcium with D3.

 Black Roughnecks are intelligent, and can make great pets.
 However, they are not for everyone.
 Baby monitors usually do not bite, but excessive handling should be avoided until your lizard gets used to you.
 Your first impulse will be to hold your new monitor and pet it.
 We strongly suggest you do not do this.
 It takes time to tame your lizard.
 The best way is to be patient and proceed slowly.